Light Attack/Armed Reconnaissance: Failed bids

 In addition to the AT-6, Textron will demonstrate the capabilities of their Scorpion twin-engine two-seat attack jet, expected to easily outperform the propeller planes.
-Textron secretly put together the Scorpion with off-the-shelf aircraft parts in just two year's time, and presumably would require more time and money to put it into production than the AT-6 or A-29.
+Textron secretly put together the Scorpion with off-the-shelf aircraft parts in just two years time, and presumably would require more time and money to put it into production than the AT-6 or A-29.